RivaD2/riva-portfolio/README.md

 ### My Portfolio

-###  I had so much fun building this project on my own time.
+**I had so much fun building this project on my own time.
 I really focused on learning React, ES6, getting more practice with Node.js and writing clean dynamic code.
-I wanted to incorporate a back-end for this project and took my portfolio to another level by making requests to NASA's API for images using Axios.
+I wanted to incorporate a back-end for this project and took my portfolio to another level by making requests to NASA's API for images using Axios.**

-### While building out this project, I became familiar with CSS Frameworks like Bootstrap and Materialize but I ultimately chose not to use these front-end frameworks and built the CSS out myself.
-I wanted a specific look and feel for my site, and I didn't want to spend time working against the styles that these frameworks provide.
+**While building out this project, I became familiar with CSS Frameworks like Bootstrap and Materialize but I ultimately chose not to use these front-end frameworks and built the CSS out myself.
+I wanted a specific look and feel for my site, and I didn't want to spend time working against the styles that these frameworks provide**

-### TOOLS USED ON THE FRONT-END:
+### ON THE FRONT-END:

 * React app
-* Various CSS3 animations
+* HTML, Javascript, ES6
+### ON THE BACK-END:
-* Node.js to run server on backend
+* Node.js
 * NASA API's to access the NASA Image and Video Library for some of my photos
 * Axios HTTP request library

-### TOOLS USED ON THE BACK-END:
-* Node.js

 ### LANGUAGES USED:
 * HTML
-* CSS
+* CSS/CSS3 animations
 * JavaScript
 * ES6